lupyuen/lupyuen.github.io/src/unicorn4.md

 TODO: SysCall Spreadsheet

-# Handle The Unicorn Interrupt
+# Hook The Unicorn Interrupt

 _To boot NuttX: We need to Emulate the SysCall.
 How?_